Zhiyuan-Amos/blog/_posts/2023-02-07-test-principles.md

 ### Consider Unit Tests

-> At Google, we've found that engineers sometimes need to be persuaded that **testing via public APIs is better than testing against implementation details**...
+> At Google, we've found that engineers sometimes need to be persuaded that testing via public APIs is better than testing against implementation details...
 >
 > Tests using only public APIs are, by definition, accessing the system under test in the same manner that its users would.
 Such tests are more realistic and less brittle because they form explicit contracts: if such a test breaks, it implies that an existing user of the system will also be broken.
-Testing only these **contracts** means that you're free to do whatever internal refactoring of the system you want without having to worry about making tedious changes to tests.<sup>[2][2]</sup> (emphasis mine)
+Testing only these contracts means that you're free to do whatever internal refactoring of the system you want without having to worry about making tedious changes to tests.<sup>[2][2]</sup>

 #### Examples of Unit